Richterite/Richterite/README.md

 ## 💫 About Me

 - 🔭 I’m currently working on AI and Web Development Related Projects
-- 🌱 I’m currently improving my DSA Skills and Mandarin
+- 🌱 I’m currently improving my DSA Skills and my Chinese Language 汉语
 - 💬 Ask me anything about AI, Astronomy and Books :)
 - 📫 how to reach me: **fikrifauzy156@gmail.com**